James "Shack" Harris: San Diego Chargers

-Harris was traded to the San Diego Chargers prior to the 1977 season.
+Harris was released to the San Diego Chargers prior to the 1977 season.
 The experience with the Rams hurt him.
 "I lost my passion," he said in the book Third and a Mile.
 "Coach Knox was supportive but the owner Carroll Rosenbloom was going over his head.

 "As a quarterback, I had done all I could, more than most people could, but it still wasn't enough for the Los Angeles Rams organization to accept me as a quarterback, not a black quarterback," he commented.
 At the time of his departure, Harris held the highest career completion average of any quarterback in Rams team history (55.4%) and had been an integral part of three straight NFC West Champions.
 Harris was deeply upset by his trade from a perennial playoff team to a team in rebuilding mode and also by losing his status as a starting quarterback.
 Nonetheless, Harris maintained a good relationship with Chuck Knox until the latter's death in 2018.

 He made nine starts in his first year due to Dan Fouts holding out for more money, going 4–5 while throwing 109-for-211 with 1,240 yards, five touchdowns and 11 interceptions.
 The following year, he played in nine games while starting two of them, throwing 42-of-88 for 518 yards, two touchdowns and nine interceptions.
 Harris last saw playing time in 1979, appearing in eight games and throwing just 5-of-9 for 38 yards with an interception.

+Harris is thought to be the inspiration for the NFL films song, "Ramblin' Man From Gramblin'" composed by Sam Spence.

 Front office career

+In 1987, Harris began his front office career with the Tampa Bay Buccaneers.
+He worked as team scout for six years, and then signed with the New York Jets as the team's assistant general manager for three years until 1996.

 Harris served as the Baltimore Ravens Director of Pro Personnel from 1997 to 2003.
 During his tenure, the Ravens won Super Bowl XXXV.
 In 2003, Harris left the Ravens organization and went on to serve as the Vice President of Player Personnel for the Jacksonville Jaguars, resigning on December 23, 2008.
 He also served on the NFL subcommittee on college relations.

 On February 2, 2009, the Detroit Free Press reported that the Detroit Lions were set to hire Harris as a personnel executive.
 On February 12, 2009, the Detroit Lions officially named Harris as Senior Personnel Executive.
 Lions General Manager Martin Mayhew has a long history with Harris, and indicated he was the only individual who was offered the job.
 Harris assisted in all areas of player personnel in an advisory role.

-He is no longer employed by the NFL.
-He officially "retired from the NFL" on February 27, 2015.
+Harris officially "retired from the NFL" on February 27, 2015.